-Gail Asper, O.C., O.M., LL.D., President and Trustee
+Gail Asper, O.C., O.M., LL.D., Chair and Trustee

 She is married to Dr. Michael Paterson and has two sons, Stephen and Jonathan.